adrybakov/rad-tools/docs/source/tb2j_plotter.rst

 -------------

-    Imagine you are executing the ``tb2j_plotter.py`` sccript from the folder *example* and your filestructure looks like the following
+    Imagine you are executing the ``tb2j_plotter.py`` sccript from the folder *example* and your file structure looks like the following

     .. code-block:: text